-Encore Tickets Ltd is a private limited company registered in England and Wales with registered Offices at Harling House, 47-51 Great Suffolk Street, London, SE1 0BS.
+Encore Tickets Ltd is a private limited company registered in England and Wales with registered Offices at 5 New Street Square, London, UK, EC4A 3TW.
 We have a workforce of 154 and operate in the United Kingdom selling Live Entertainment product.

 Encore Tickets is an official partner of over 160 theatres and attractions and has been working closely with venues, producers and cultural institutions for many years to create exclusive ticket deals, access and unique experiences for Encore Tickets customers.
 Encore is a fully bonded ticketing agency.
 We are full members of both The Society of Ticket Agents and Retailers.
 Encore is also a member of various trade associations, striving to make booking theatre tickets simple for their members, offering the widest distribution of any ticket company and resulting in increased sales and profile of West End Theatre.
 We always work to the highest standard to ensure compliance with all applicable laws and regulations and expect these standards to be mirrored by all the parties we work with.
 We are committed to ensuring that there is no modern slavery or human trafficking anywhere in our supply chain.